-The charity has continued to benefit from financial support from the Environment Agency via the National Angling Strategic Services (NASS2) contract with Angling Trust and the Mayor of London's Sport Unites Fund.
-We continue to engage the services of a professional fund-seeker.
+The charity has continued to benefit from financial support from the Environment Agency via the National Angling Strategic Services (NASS2) contract with Angling Trust, Sport England's Tackling Inequalities Fund via the Angling Trust and the Mayor of London's Sport Unites Fund.
+We continue to engage the services of a professional fund-seeker as and when appropriate.

 GHoF has continued to implement its 'Fund-raising, Fund-seeking and Fund-saving Strategy' across the core charity and its projects.
 The Board of Trustees has agreed that it is a priority to increase the charity's unrestricted reserves to aid growth and increase impact.
 As part of the charity's strategic collaboration with the Angling Trust it is anticipated that a number of fund-saving opportunities will be explored.
-The impact of COVID-19 has been reviewed by the Trustees with the ongoing changes to restrictions for outdoor activities.
+At the year ended 31 March 2022 unrestricted reserves totalled £56,356 (2021 - £79,257).

-Reserves policy:
+Reserves policy